Contents

 India's $300B AI Shock

 A shock to IT-BPO wages and the industry more broadly won’t stay limited to just the technology sector.
-India’s post-1991 urban growth model was driven in large part by white-collar services exports.
-Foreign companies paid Indian IT-BPO firms, those firms paid millions of Indian workers, and those salaries built a large part of urban India’s tax base, consumption base, and upward-mobility story.
+Since 1991, foreign companies have paid Indian IT-BPO firms, those firms paid millions of Indian workers, and those salaries built a large part of urban India’s tax base, consumption base, and upward-mobility story.
 India’s formal income tax base is narrow and its upper-urban consumption class is small, economically powerful and a non-trivial percentage of this class works in IT-BPO.
-India’s education system produces huge numbers of engineers for a labor market where the largest formal entry-level absorption channel will weaken because of AI.
-India’s current accounts are financed in large parts by services exports.
+India’s current accounts are financed in large parts by IT-BPO and other white collar services exports.
+India’s education system produces huge numbers of engineers for a labor market where the largest formal entry-level absorption is IT-BPO.
+This channel will weaken because of AI.

-AI should be treated as a sovereign economic issue for India.
+AI should be treated as a sovereign economic priority for India.
 As demonstrated by Anthropic’s Project Glasswing, it increasingly looks like access to the best AI models will be limited to a select few governments and companies with the capacity to pay for it or leverage of some kind.
-Just as resources like oil, electricity and an educated workforce were structurally important for the sovereignty of a nation in the 20th century, access to cutting-edge AI will be important in the 21st century.
-Access to frontier AI, compute, data centers, and the surrounding semiconductor and power supply chains will shape India’s bargaining power in the coming economy.
+Just as resources like oil, electricity and an educated workforce were structurally important for the sovereign security of a nation in the 20th century, access to cutting-edge AI will be important in the 21st century.
+Access to frontier AI, compute, data centers, and the surrounding semiconductor and power supply chains will shape India’s bargaining power in the coming century.

 Why Workers Get Hit Before Firms…